 You need to remember that the State Board may not review all settlement documents you signed.
 The State Board only reviews the workers compensation settlement documents.
-If you signed documents other than a stipulation and agreement, those documents do not necessarily have to undergo State Board review.
+If you signed documents other than a stipulation and agreement, those documents usually do not get reviewed by the State Board.

 How long does the whole settlement process take?

 Assuming that the State Board approves your workers compensation settlement, it usually takes 30 to 60 days from when you reach a settlement agreement until the insurance company pays you the settlement money.
 It may not take that long, but it can also take longer.

 - The time it takes to get the settlement paperwork prepared

 - Time spent agreeing on any changes in the language in the paperwork

 - The time taken by the State Board of Workers’ Compensation to review the paperwork